mert1911/Towards-Model-Free-Conformance-Checking/README.md

 - contains all the event logs, process models and input traces used

 _**notebooks:**_
-- contains all the experimental results for approaches BINet, DAPNN, H+A, OHE, and EMB
+- contains all the experimental results for approaches BINet[2], DAPNN[1], H+A, OHE, and EMB

 ### Anomaly Detection Baseline (DAPNN, BINet)